adegtyarev/docker-zipline/README.md

 ### Research notebook

-The image with `jupyter` tag is ready to start a research with Zipline in a Jupyter notebook or JupyterLab computational environment (`jupyterlab` tag).
+The image with `jupyterlab` is built with Zipline and JupyterLab computational environment.
+To use the image you will need a permanent volume to store
-You will need a volume to store notebooks permanently:
+notebooks:

     docker volume create --name zipline-notes